7 ways to prepare for the financial challenges women face

 The bottom line

 It’s natural to feel overwhelmed when preparing for life events.
 But taking control of your finances can propel you in many other areas of your life.
-You owe it to yourself to define your goals, start a dialogue with your loved ones, and create a game plan.
+You owe it to yourself to define your goals, start a dialogue with your loved ones, ensure there are plans in place to take care of you if you take on caregiving, and create a game plan.
 The modern face of wealth is female, so walk confidently into your financial future.

 How can E*TRADE from Morgan Stanley help?